hpcaitech/ColossalAI/colossalai/nn/optimizer/README.md

 ### Distributed Adafactor

+Distributed Adafactor is an optimiser that supports hybrid optimisation, including 1D tensor parallelism as well as ZerO.
+It makes full use of computational resources through reasonable task parallelism, improves training efficiency and speed, and reduces space pressure on single card storage.
+It has a wide range of applications and currently supports a range of Transformer based models, see [tests.kit.model_zoo](https://github.com/hpcaitech/ColossalAI/tree/main/tests/kit/model_zoo) for details.

-Distributed Adafactor supports tensor parallelism and ZerO optimization.
+### Distributed Adafactor API

 ### Performance
 |            Version              |    iter    | Float Percision |      Device Nums     | weight shape  | Avg runtime(ms)  | Avg Speed Up Rate | Best Speed Up Rate  |